 How to Reach Guruvayur from Bangalore

-The National Highway 7 and the National Highway 47 connect Bangalore and Guruvayur.
-For tourists travelling via car, the journey from Bangalore to Guruvayur will take around 8 hours.
-Super Deluxe buses connect Guruvayur with other important cities such as Bangalore, Coimbatore, Chennai, Kozhikode, Trivandrum and Kochi.
+National Highway 7 and National Highway 47 connect Bangalore and Guruvayur.
+For tourists traveling via car, the journey from Bangalore to Guruvayur will take around 8 hours.
+In addition, super Deluxe buses connect Guruvayur with other important cities such as Bangalore, Coimbatore, Chennai, Kozhikode, Trivandrum, and Kochi.

 Attractions in Guruvayur

 Located in proximity to the Guruvayur Temple, Chamundeswari Temple is dedicated to Sri Chamundeswari Devi, a highly revered form of goddess Durga.
-There is a separate shrine within the premises of this temple and is dedicated to Thazhthukavu Bhagavathy.
-The temple dates back to ancient centuries and witnesses regular flow of devotees throughout the year.
+In addition, there is a separate shrine within the premises of this temple and is dedicated to Thazhthukavu Bhagavathy.
+The temple dates back to ancient centuries and witnesses the regular flow of devotees throughout the year.

-One of the most visited temples in South India; Guruvayurappan Temple is dedicated to Lord Krishna, also known as Bal Gopalan.
-Every day, the temple witnesses a huge crowd of devotees for the daily Darshan.
-The mural paintings on the walls of this temple are quite beautiful and represent Krishnaleelakal, childhood of Krishna.
-The temple is one of the most popular places for wedding and at times more than 300 weddings take place in the temple.
+One of the most visited temples in South India, Guruvayurappan Temple, is dedicated to Lord Krishna, also known as Bal Gopalan.
+The temple witnesses a huge crowd of devotees for the daily Darshan.
+The mural paintings on the walls of this temple are pretty beautiful and represent Krishnaleelakal, the childhood of Krishna.
+The temple is one of the most popular places for weddings, and at times, more than 300 weddings take place in the temple.

-Located at Ariyanoor, a neighboring village of Guruvayur, Harikanyaka Temple is believed that this ancient temple was built by Perumthachan.
-This temple is maintained by Archaeological Survey of India.
-Lord Harikanyaka, a virgin form of Lord Vishnu, is the primary deity of this temple.
-Every year, during the months of March & April, a 15 day festival is celebrated in the temple.
+Located at Ariyanoor, a neighboring village of Guruvayur, Harikanyaka Temple is believed that Perumthachan built the ancient temple.
+The Archaeological Survey of India maintains this temple.
+Lord Harikanyaka, a pure form of Lord Vishnu, is the primary deity of this temple.
+Every year, between March & April, a 15-day festival is celebrated in the temple.

 Nava Mukunda Temple

 Dedicated to Lord Nava Mukunda, a form of Vishnu, Nava Mukunda Temple is located on the banks of River Bharathapuzha at Thirunavaya.
 Legend has it that the idol installed in the temple is the 9th idol installed by Navayogis.
-It is said that the day idol would descend into the Earth; Kaliyuga will come to an end.
+It is said that on the day idol would descend into the Earth, Kaliyuga would come to an end.

 Located close to the Parthasarathy Temple in Guruvayur, Venkitachalapathy Temple is dedicated to Lord Venkitachalapathy, a form of Lord Vishnu.
-Devotees believe that visiting this temple and praying to Lord Vishnu will bring happiness and wealth in their lives.
-The temple attracts devotees in large numbers.
+Devotees believe that visiting this temple and praying to Lord Vishnu will bring happiness and wealth to their lives.
+Hence, the temple attracts devotees in large numbers.